aws-samples/eks-workshop/content/beginner/170_statefulset/testscaling.md

 +-------------+---------------------+
 {{< /output >}}

-Verify if the newly deployed slave (mysql-3) have the same data set by following command.
+Verify if the newly deployed follower (mysql-3) have the same data set by following command.
 ```sh
 kubectl -n mysql run mysql-client --image=mysql:5.7 -i -t --rm --restart=Never --\
  mysql -h mysql-3.mysql -e "SELECT * FROM test.messages"
 ```

-It will show the same data that master has.
+It will show the same data that leader has.
 {{< output >}}
 +--------------------------+
 | message                  |